How it Works

 Step 6: Settlement and payouts

 When the market resolves, Polymarket settles the winning outcome on chain.
-Your wallet receives the resulting USDC.e and Polyscout records the profit so it can apply any fee or referral sharing.
+Your wallet receives the resulting USDCe and Polyscout records the result so it can apply any fees or referral rewards correctly.

-Everything stays inside Polymarket’s settlement layer, so you can validate activity directly on Polygonscan.
+All of this happens inside Polymarket’s settlement layer, which means you can validate every action directly on Polygonscan.

 Fees and How They Are Applied